Minor in Hebrew

 Students may take courses to fulfill their language requirement or courses toward their minor in the Boston University Study Abroad program in Haifa.
 Additional information on this program is available in the Study Abroad section of this Bulletin.

 A placement test is required of all students whose most recent course in Hebrew was taken while in high school or at a college other than Boston University and who wish to continue their study of this language here.
-Information on testing dates and times is available in the department.
+Information about the online placement test is available at the Modern Languages & Comparative Literature Department website.